Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### Histogram, it's the first step to visualise basic statistical info about your data ..
+##### Histogram, it's the first step to visualise basic statistical info about your data..
+Try histograms with large and small number of bins and select the more informative ..

 <br>